- Focus and Scope

 Bioengineering is a fast-moving field and we acknowledge the need of our authors to communicate their findings rapidly.
 We therefore aim to be extremely fast (but still thorough and rigorous) in our peer-review process.
 However, actual times needed to review and edit papers vary, and primarily depend on the quality of the paper upon first submission.
 Normally we cannot give any guarantees on the speed of peer-review or publication, but we aim for an average decision time of 2 months after submission for papers sent out for peer-review.
 There will, however, always be outliers.

-If human subjects are involved, informed consent, protection of privacy and other human rights are further criteria against which the manuscript will be judged.
-Papers describing investigations on human subjects must include a statement that the study was approved by the institutional review board.
+Informed consent, protection of privacy and other human rights are further criteria against which manuscripts involving human subjects will be judged.
+Papers describing investigations on human or animal subjects must include a statement that the study was approved by the institutional review board.

 Types of Papers